 A folder with the given package name is created in the specified destination, and the compiled class files will be placed in that folder.

 Right click on Project >> New > Package as shown in the below picture:

-Programmers can define their own packages to bundle group of classes/interfaces, etc. We need to group related classes in a package as a good practice.
+Programmers can define their own packages to bundle groups of classes/interfaces, etc. We need to group related classes in a package as a good practice.
 As a result, others can easily determine that the classes, interfaces, enumerations, and annotations are related.
-Furthermore, package creates a new namespace there won’t be any name conflicts with names in other packages.
+The package creates a new namespace so there won’t be any name conflicts with names in other packages.
 Consequently, using packages, it is easier to provide access control and it is also easier to locate the related classes.

 While creating a package, you should choose a name for the package.
 Also, include a package statement along with that name at the top of every source file that contains the classes, interfaces, etc that you want to include in the package.
 Furthermore, the package statement should be the first line in the source file.
-There can be only one package statement in each source file, and it applies to all types in the file.
+There can be only one package statement in each source file.